 Conclusion

-In conclusion, the path of leadership is not a clear one, there is no fast track to an overnight transformation.
+The path of leadership is not a clear one, there is no fast track to an overnight transformation.
 However, with determination, awareness, passion, and guidance from others, you can and will be successful.

-Many of you know and understand dysfunction starts with the top.
+Many of you know and understand dysfunction starts at the top.
 Whether there are misaligned goals, badly selected models, and even sometimes adversarial relationships on the executive team.
 If you are at the top of the organization as a product leader, you're no longer thinking about managing a single product line.

 You are focused on that systematical thinking about how you can make your team successful in meeting customer needs and driving business impact.